-I got the guy, even after that “Scarlett letter” had been delivered.
-I would like to tell you that we lived happily ever after but (there is that dreaded word; if you missed it see The “Scarlett” Letter, part 1) that would be stretching the truth!
-The truth is “Happily-ever-after” was not the outcome for … Continue reading The “Scarlett” Letter, Part 2
+I got the guy, even after that “Scarlett letter” was delivered.
+I would love to share that we lived happily ever after, but (there is that dreaded word; if you missed it see The “Scarlett” Letter, part 1) that would be ginormously stretching the truth!
+The truth is “Happily-ever-after” was not the outcome of my … Continue reading The “Scarlett” Letter, Part 2

 On October 28, 1980, I received the letter.
 It was folded several times and pinned to the bulletin board hanging outside my dorm room.
 I quickly noticed it had been written at 3 in the morning because not only was the date scribbled down but also the time of writing.
 The writer actually jotted out … Continue reading The “Scarlett” Letter, Part 1

 Working through Proverbs has produced a growing passion to live rightly in the teaching and execution of God’s Word.
 I see anew where I didn’t have victory in the past and what I long to achieve in the future.
 But there is also an agonizing aspect to the years that are lost and what wasn’t … Continue reading Proverbs 21: Never Underestimate the Power . . .

 Have you shared an elevator with the undisciplined child?
 Or flown on a plane with said child?
 In my last post, I highlighted Proverbs 19:18 from the New Living Translation: “Discipline your children while there is hope.
 Otherwise you will ruin their lives.”
 Chapter 20 continues by shedding light on how one can ruin your … Continue reading Proverbs 20: Don’t Ruin their Lives